Entanglement percolation in random quantum networks: Data availability

+The code and data that support the findings of this study are openly available on GitHub at \url{https://github.com/alex180500/ent-perc-rand}.

-\ack GMP acknowledges support by MUR under PRIN Project No. 2022FEXLYB, Quantum Reservoir Computing (QuReCo).
+\ack The authors thank Lorenzo Cirigliano for bringing related work to our attention.
+The authors thank Enrico Di Benedetto for the fruitful discussions.
+GMP acknowledges support by MUR under PRIN Project No. 2022FEXLYB, Quantum Reservoir Computing (QuReCo).
 AR acknowledges the grant ``Bando Viaggi e Soggiorni di Studio degli Studenti - Anno 2022'' from Università degli Studi di Palermo.
 JRP acknowledges financial support from the Spanish MICIN FPU22/01511.
-AS and JRP acknowledges financial supportfrom Ministerio de Ciencia e Innovación of the Spanish Goverment with funding from European Union NextGenerationEU (PRTR-C17.I1) and by Generalitat de Catalunya and from the Spanish MICIN (project PID2022-141283NB-I00) with the support of FEDER funds, and by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGeneration EU within the framework of the Digital Spain 2026 Agenda.
+AS and JRP acknowledge financial support from Ministerio de Ciencia e Innovación of the Spanish Government with funding from European Union NextGenerationEU (PRTR-C17.I1) and by Generalitat de Catalunya and from the Spanish MICIN (project PID2022-141283NB-I00) with the support of FEDER funds, and by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call - Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan - NextGeneration EU within the framework of the Digital Spain 2026 Agenda.